 Comment - The proposed development is for the demolition of the current dwelling and replacement of a new residence (Figures 5, 6, 7 & 8).
 The current assemblage of mainly exotic ornamental plants appears tolerant of the seaside conditions and appears to attract nectar feeding avifauna thus maintaining the sites biodiversity.
-New landscaping (Figures 7 & 8) may enhance the potential for nectivorous feeding.
+New landscaping (Figures 7 & 8) may enhance the potential for nectivorous feeding and is expected to maintain the extent of Bandicoot foraging.